 Construction Project Management Education and Training Programs

-Construction project management is a specialty field that focus on the management, planning and organization of resources used to complete projects in the construction industry.
+Construction project management is a specialty field that focuses on the management, planning and organization of resources used to complete projects in the construction industry.
 Bachelor's and master's degree programs in this area cover technical skills, as well as the operational, financial and logistical ramifications of decision-making commonly used by construction project managers.
 Students learn about the field through classroom and practical methods.
 To get started in either of these programs, a high school diploma is needed; a bachelor's is required for the master's program.
 Aside from a career as an assistant or lead construction manager, graduates of these programs may also consider a role as estimator.

 Bachelor of Science (B.S.) in Construction Project Management

 The B.S. in Construction Management program offers students a comprehensive overview of construction project management theories and principles, as well as a practical application in a real or simulated work environment.
 Students can develop problem-solving and critical thinking skills, including technical proficiency with contemporary technologies and operating systems used in the industry.